Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-11/_posts/2017-01-22-mouse-events.md

 # Mouse Events

 We can interact with our sketches using the mouse too.
 How do we do that?
-We can use the **mousePressed** function which is called when the mouse is pressed while we can use the **mouseClicked** function which is called when the mouse is pressed and and released.
-We can also use the **mouseMoved()** function
+We can use the **mousePressed** function to respond when pressing the mouse, and we can use the **mouseClicked** function, to respond when pressing and then releasing the moused.
+We can also use the **mouseMoved()** function to respond to the mouse moving across the screen.

 Let's look at mousePressed.